argoproj-labs/argocd-operator/docs/usage/apps-in-any-namespace.md

 In this example:

 - Permissions are granted for all namespaces on the Argo CD cluster using the `*` wildcard.

+For additional details on allowing namespaces in an AppProject, check the [documentation](https://argo-cd.readthedocs.io/en/stable/operator-manual/app-any-namespace/#allowing-additional-namespaces-in-an-appproject).
+This feature is also essential to enable apps-in-any-namespace.

 When a namespace is specified under `sourceNamespaces`, operator adds `argocd.argoproj.io/managed-by-cluster-argocd` label to the specified namespace.
 For example, the namespace would look like below: